BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 # Tomoscan

-TomoScan provides a user friendly, details and perfection-oriented user interface for TomoChain block explorer.
-From a user perspective, TomoScan brings TomoChain’s transparency to users, because all block, transaction, finality, smart contracts, DApp and token information are read from TomoChain and shown to users.
-Furthermore, TomoScan also offers technical visualisations and does useful statistics about the TomoChain performance, token holders and other functionalities.
+TomoScan provides a block explorer with user friendly, detailed and professional user interface to the TomoChain ecosystem.
+From a user perspective, TomoScan brings TomoChain’s transparency to users.
+All blocks, transactions, smart contracts, tokens and basically everything happening on the chain are shown to the users.
+Furthermore, TomoScan also offers technical overview and expose useful metrics about the TomoChain.

 Here are the pages and features available on TomoScan.